 Asian shares fall as Delta fears eclipse Wall Street uptick

-HONG KONG, Aug 12 (Reuters) - Asian shares failed to follow a strong close on Wall Street with fears about the spread of the Delta variant of the coronavirus weighing on sentiment even as tame U.S. inflation eased fears the Federal Reserve would rush to reduce its economic support.
+HONG KONG, Aug 12 (Reuters) - Asian shares retreated on Thursday as worries about Chinese regulatory changes and the spread of the Delta variant of the coronavirus weighed on sentiment despite tame U.S. inflation easing fears the Federal Reserve would rush to reduce support.

-That data also caused dollar to retreat against most major currencies and U.S. Treasury yields to edge down overnight though both were steadier in Asian hours.
+Those consumer price inflation figures also caused the dollar to retreat against most major currencies and U.S. Treasury yields to edge down overnight, though both were steadier in Asian hours.

-The weaker performance by Asian benchmarks contrasts with the situation elsewhere in the world.
+The weaker performance by Asian benchmarks contrasts with the situation elsewhere.
 On Wednesday the MSCI all-country index (.MIWD00000PUS), a gauge of stocks across the globe, hit a record high.

 In comparison the Asian benchmark is down over 10% from its February peak.